-However, you can mitigate the cost and hassle of a totally replacing plumbing with these strategies:
+But you can mitigate the cost and hassle of replacing plumbing with these strategies.

 For a home with plaster walls, wood paneling, or other features that make it difficult to gain access to in-wall pipes, consider at least replacing plumbing pipes that aren’t buried in the walls.

 Although it’s a big job, replacing plumbing pipes that are exposed in a basement, crawlspace, or utility room is fairly straightforward because your plumber can easily get at the pipes.
-Depending on the configuration of your house, your plumber may be able to access the vast majority of your system this way.
+Depending on your home's configuration, your plumber may be able to access the vast majority of your system this way.

-When you remodel a portion of your house, take the opportunity to inspect — and if need be, replace — plumbing lines that you expose when you open up the walls and floors.
-This includes replacing plumbing in the kitchen or bathroom that you're remaking, and any pipes passing through the walls to feed upstairs bathrooms.
+When you remodel part of your house and open up the walls and floors, make the most of the opportunity.
+Be sure to inspect — and if needed, replace — plumbing lines you've exposed.
+This includes the kitchen or bathroom you're remodeling and any pipes passing through the walls to feed upstairs bathrooms.

-Because the pipes are exposed during the project and because your plumber is coming on site anyway, the added cost of replacing plumbing may be only $250 to $1,000 — a bargain, considering you’ve eliminated a hard-to-get-at problem area when you have the chance.
+Because the project exposes pipes and your plumber is coming anyway, the added cost may be relatively reasonable.
+You may have to spend only $250 to $1,000 — a bargain, considering you’ve eliminated a hard-to-get-at problem area.

-If you’re thinking of replacing plumbing that’s inside your walls, your plumber may be able to limit wall demolition by using cross-linked polyethylene tubing, also known as PEX—a flexible plastic hose.
+If you’re thinking of replacing plumbing that’s inside your walls, your plumber may be able to avoid demolishing the wall.
+The solution?
+A flexible plastic hose called cross-linked polyethylene tubing, or PEX.

-PEX can be snaked into walls in much the way electricians feed wires behind the wallboard or plaster with relatively minimal surgery—not an option with rigid copper pipe.
-PEX meets building code nearly everywhere, comes with a 25-year warranty, and puts a smaller hit on your budget than copper.
-For comparison, 100 feet of PEX costs less than $30.
-100 feet of straight copper pipe costs about $285.
+PEX can be snaked into walls in much the way electricians feed wires behind the wallboard or plaster with relatively little surgery.
+That's not an option with rigid copper pipe.
+PEX meets building code nearly everywhere, comes with a five-year warranty, and costs less than copper.
+For comparison, 100 feet of PEX costs less than $30, but 100 feet of straight copper pipe costs about $285.

-PEX also may offer lower costs in terms of labor.
-For example, a home that requires two days of labor to re-plumb will only require a day with PEX.
+PEX also may may need less labor to install and therefore save more money.
+For example, a home that requires two days of labor to replumb would require only a day with PEX.
 Still, some environmental groups worry about as-yet-unknown health risks of plastic water supply lines.